gradle/actions/setup-gradle/README.md

 You can specify any number of fixed paths or patterns to include or exclude.
 File pattern support is documented at https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#patterns-to-match-file-paths.

-### Remove unused files from Gradle User Home before saving to cache
+### Remove unused files from Gradle User Home before saving to the cache

-The Gradle User Home directory has a tendency to grow over time.
+The Gradle User Home directory tends to grow over time.
 When you switch to a new Gradle wrapper version or upgrade a dependency version the old files are not automatically and immediately removed.
 While this can make sense in a local environment, in a GitHub Actions environment it can lead to ever-larger Gradle User Home cache entries being saved and restored.

-In order to avoid this situation, The `setup-gradle` action supports the `gradle-home-cache-cleanup` parameter.
+To avoid this situation, The `setup-gradle` action supports the `gradle-home-cache-cleanup` parameter.
-When enabled, this feature will attempt to delete any files in the Gradle User Home that were not used by Gradle during the GitHub Actions workflow, prior to saving the Gradle User Home to the GitHub Actions cache.
+When enabled, this feature will attempt to delete any files in the Gradle User Home that were not used by Gradle during the GitHub Actions Workflow, before saving the Gradle User Home to the GitHub Actions cache.

 Gradle Home cache cleanup is considered experimental and is disabled by default.
 You can enable this feature for the action as follows:
 ```yaml